 All other electrical equipment is forbidden and will be confiscated.
 This includes:

 - hot pot

 - toaster

 - microwave

 - popcorn popper

+- Air fryers

+- Electric melting pots and/or electric candle wax melters

 - any other electrical equipment other than those items listed above

 Note: Cooking is not permitted at any time in student rooms.